Oskar Matute

-Oskar Matute García de Jalón (born 5 October 1972) is a Spanish politician and a member of the Congress of Deputies of Spain.
+Oskar Matute García de Jalón (born 5 October 1972) is a Basque politician and a member of the Congress of Deputies of Spain.
 He was previously a member of the Basque Parliament.

 Early life

 Matute was born on 5 October 1972 in Barakaldo, Basque Country.
 He grew up in Bilbao but currently lives in Barakaldo.
 He has degree in business studies from the University of the Basque Country.